michaelmarty/UniDec/readme.md

 are in unidec_src/UniDec.
 It is currently configured for Visual Studio Community 2022 with HDF5 1.12.2 and the Intel oneAPI compiler.
 It can be easily compiled with other compilers but will show a significant performance loss without the Intel Compilers.

-If you are interested in binaries for Mac and Linux, I would recommend building them yourself using the scripts in the unidec_src/UniDec directory.
-UniDec compiles easily and works fine with these operating systems, but I don't have the time to support them.
+If you are interested in binaries for Mac and Linux, I would recommend building them yourself using the scripts in the unidec/src directory.
+UniDec compiles easily and works fine with these operating systems.
+I have provided some linux and mac version for you to test, but no promises they will work.
+Alternatively, you can use the [Docker container](https://hub.docker.com/r/michaeltmarty/unidec).

 ## UniDec Documentation

 Documentation is for the Python engine and GUI and can be found at http://michaelmarty.github.io/UniDecDocumentation/.
 Sorry, honestly it's pretty out of date by now.
+I'm still working on documenting some of the windows and extensions (including MetaUniDec and C code), but the core features should be here.

-My goal is that this documentation will allow you to utilize the power of the UniDec python engine for scripting data analysis routines and performing custom analysis.
+My goal is that this documentation will allow you to use the power of the UniDec python engine for scripting data analysis routines and performing custom analysis.
 Also, it will allow you to add new modules to the UniDec GUI.

-I'm still working on documenting some of the windows and extensions (including MetaUniDec and C code), but the core features should be here.

 ## UniDec Architecture